GemedetAdept/violet_exoplanet/README.md

 Violet Exoplanet has three goals as a theme:

 * Be easy on the eyes and/or reduce eye-strain
-* Create a flat, aesthetically-pleasing UI
+* Create a flat, aesthetically pleasing UI
 * Optimize UX via panel configurations

 This theme utilizes a handful of custom title and style scripts.
 These scripts are built into `violet_exoplanet.fcl`, but I will provide each script for convenience (TODO).

 Note: I have used the custom Windows 10 theme, ["Adapta," by niivu](https://www.deviantart.com/niivu/art/Adapta-675581778) on Deviant Art.
-This theme is responsable for the coloration of the titlebar and scrollbars, among other things.
+This theme is responsible for the coloration of the titlebar and scrollbars, among other things.

 ## Getting Started